Propaganda in North Korea: Practices

-Every year, a state-owned publishing house releases several cartoons (called geurim-chaek (Korean: 그림책) in North Korea), many of which are smuggled across the Chinese border and, sometimes, end up in university libraries in the United States.
-The books are designed to instill the Juche philosophy of Kim Il-sung (the "father" of North Korea)—radical self-reliance of the state.
+Every year, a state-owned publishing house, Gold Star Printing Press releases several cartoons (called geurim-chaek (Korean: 그림책) in North Korea), many of which are smuggled across the Chinese border and, sometimes, end up in university libraries in the United States.
+The books are designed to instill the Juche philosophy of Kim Il Sung (the "father" of North Korea)—radical self-reliance of the state.
 The plots mostly feature scheming capitalists from the United States and Japan who create dilemmas for naïve North Korean characters.

 The propaganda in North Korea is controlled mainly by the Propaganda and Agitation Department of the Workers' Party of Korea.

 Posters and slogans

 Posters depict the correct actions for every part of life, down to appropriate clothing.
-North Korean propaganda posters are very similar to the messages portrayed by socialist countries.
-North Korean propaganda posters focus on military might, utopian society and devotion to the state, and the leader's personality.
+North Korean propaganda posters are very similar to the messages portrayed by socialist countries, focusing on military might, creating a utopian society, devotion to the state, and the leader's personality.
 Slogans are similar to that of Maoist China, containing calls to action and praises for the leadership.

 Art

 Fine art often depicts militaristic themes.
-The Flower Girl, a revolutionary opera allegedly penned by Kim Il-sung himself, was turned into a movie, the most popular one in North Korea.
+The Flower Girl, a revolutionary opera allegedly penned by Kim Il Sung himself, was turned into a movie, the most popular one in North Korea.
 It depicts its heroine's sufferings in the colonial era until her partisan brother returns to exact vengeance on their oppressive landlord, at which point she pledges support for the revolution.

 Music

-The country's supreme leaders have had hymns dedicated to them that served as their signature tune and were repetitively broadcast by the state media:
+The country's supreme leaders have had hymns dedicated to them that served as their signature tune and were repeatedly broadcast by the state media: